morucci/repoxplorer/README.md

 ### Index a Github organization

-RepoXplorer comes with an helper to create a yaml file for repoXplorer from a Github organization.
-The created file can then be moved to the configuration directory of repoXplorer.
+RepoXplorer comes with an helper to create a yaml file for from indexing a Github organization.
+The yaml file can then be moved to the configuration directory of repoXplorer.

 ```